-The instrument/device/part being returned will not be accepted into GOW-MAC's facility until we receive this completed document.
-Once the product has been approved for return by our Chemical Safety Officer, an acknowledgement will be promptly issued to you with notification of your Return Materials Authorization (RMA) number and the procedure to follow for returning the product.
-All applicable regulations should be followed when returning instrumentation, devices, and or parts.
+The instrument/part being returned will not be accepted into GOW-MAC's facility until we receive this completed document, along with a PO or Credit Card.
+Once approved for return by our Chemical Safety Officer, a Return Materials Authorization (RMA) number and shipping instructions will be issued.
+All applicable regulations should be followed when returning instrumentation, and/or parts.

-'

 Customer to Record the Follow ving:

-Model # / Part #:
+Model # / Part #

 Serial #:

 Service Technician spoken to:

 Today's Date:

-1

-If this form is not approved by our chemical safety officer, the instrument/device/part WILL NOT be permitted into our facility for servicing!

-- A] Briefly list the application(s) for which the instrument/device/part was used, as well as any and all chemicals, gases, and/or materials analyzed and their concentrations.
-(MUST be filled in): \\\\\ - B] Is there the possibility of internal or external contamination on or in this instrument/device/part? • Yes - see below • No - proceed to C.
+IF THIS FORM IS NOT APPROVED BY OUR CHEMICAL SAFETY OFFICER, THE INSTRUMENT/PART WILL NOT BE PERMITTED INTO OUR FACILITY FOR SERVICING!

+OUR FACILITY FOR SERVICING!

+A] [ A] Brief explanation of issue:

+- nemicals, gases, and/or materials

+.
+6 analyzed and their concentrations.
+(Must be filled in):

+•

+$\square$ Yes - see below $\square$ No - proceed to D.

 Please check the appropriate box.

-- Chemicals or Substances That Are Hazardous to Health - Blood, Body Fluids, (e.g. Urine, Secretions), Pathological Specimens - Regulated Medical Wastes - □ Infectious Substances or other Bio-Agents (e.g. Protein, Enzymes, Antibodies) - Radioactive Isotopes used in the area.
-Detail type (ECD, Isotopic Labels, etc) and Activity in Micro Curies - Biodegradable Material That Could Become Hazardous - Other Hazards \
+☐ Chemicals or Substances That Are Hazardous to Health

+☐ Blood, Body Fluids, (e.g. Urine, Secretions), Pathological Specimens

+Regulated Medical Wastes

+☐ Infectious Substances or other Bio-Agents (e.g. Protein, Enzymes, Antibodies) ☐ Radioactive Isotopes used in the area.
+Detail type (ECD, Isotopic Labels, etc) and Activity in Micro Curies

+☐ Biodegradable Material That Could Become Hazardous initial carries

+☐ Other Hazards

-If any of the above boxes are checked the following statements and/or questions must be answered.
+If any of the above boxes are checked the following statements and/or que estions must be answered.

-- 1. Specifically describe where (on or in) the instrument/device/part there could be any residual contamination (for example: blood spill on the surface). - Provide details of these hazards.
-Include names, Material Safety Data Sheets (MSDS), and concentration of contaminants, where possible. - 3.
+Specifically describe where (on or in) the instrument/part there could be any residual cont surface).

+2. Provide details of these hazards.
+Include names, Material Safety Data Sheets (MSDS), and concentration of contaminants, where possible.

 Describe the method of decontamination used.
-Attach Procedure.\
+Attach Procedure.

-C] I declare that the above information is true and complete to the best of my knowledge.
-I acknowledge that any inconsistencies between the condition of the instrument and the statements made on this form will delay the repair process.
+the condition of the instrument and the statements made on this form will delay the repair proce

 Authorized signature Date:

-Name (Printed) Phone number:
+Name (Printed)Phone nun nher:

-Company name: Fax number:
+Company name: Fax numb

 Shipping address:

 City: State/Country: Zip :

 E-mail address:

+11.14.4

-BEFORE item can be shipped, fax completed form to: (610) 954-0599 or e-mail it to: repairs@gow-mac.com
+BEFORE item can be shipped, fax completed form to: (610) 954-0599 or e-m iall it to: repairs@gow-mac.com

+For COW MAC Has Only Dete

-For GOW-MAC Use Only: Signed: Date/ Passed Safety Inspection.
-OK to proceed to Repair Dept. Chem.
-Safety Off.
-Comments: () None Failed Safety Inspection.
-DO NOT proceed to Repair Dept. RMA No: () On Back >>>>
+!
+For GOW-MAC Use Only: Signed: Date/

+□ Passed Safety Inspection.
+OK to proceed to Repair Dept. Chemical Safety Officer Comments: () None
-REP-005 Health-Safety Declaration Doc REV 6 (0212).docx Rev. 6 2/15/2012, gsj

-277 Brodhead Road, Bethlehem, PA 18017 U.S.A.
-Tel: (610) 954-9000 Fax: (610) 954-0599 E-mail: sales@gow-mac.com URL: www.gow-mac.com
+□ Failed safetyInspection.
+DO NOT proceed to Repair Dept. RMA No: